aemichalowski/Data-Visualization-Portfolio/Final_Project_Part_1.md

-1. **Audience:** Public health officials and community advocates
+**Audience:** Public health officials and community

-2. **Project Overview:** Rural areas experience relatively poor health outcomes.
+**Project Overview:** Rural areas experience relatively poor health outcomes.
 Barriers to healthcare access and utilization contribute to these poor outcomes, and telehealth can help overcome these barriers.
 However, we must first establish the digital infrastructure necessary to support telehealth in rural communities.
 The strategies presented in this article can help you improve digital infrastructure and the feasibility of telehealth in your rural community.

-**3. ****Strengthening Digital Infrastructure and Telehealth Capabilities for a Healthier Rural America**
+**Strengthening Digital Infrastructure and Telehealth Capabilities for a Healthier Rural America**

-**4. ****Introduction** *(Pull in the audience, establish the problem, and inform the audience that you will be sharing solutions)*
+**1. ****Introduction** *(Pull in the audience, establish the problem, and inform the audience that you will be sharing solutions)*

 a.
 Brief overview introducing the concept of health disparities in rural America